dzikrisyairozi/snapwiz-supabase-email-sender/README.md

 - Sends emails using Gmail SMTP
 - Implements batch sending with configurable delays
 - Includes error handling and logging
+- Resumes from the last sent email if the script is interrupted

 ## Prerequisites